 Sellers of Natural Gas

 Enron’s second concern with the specific reporting requirements is the capture and reporting of the information itself.
 It is a costly and time-consuming process.
-We have responded to similar data requests that the Commission and others have submitted to us and, for one set of responses covering a two-month period, we estimate that it took approximately 27 worker-days, or 216 hours, to gather and collate the data from our computer systems..
+We have responded to similar data requests that the Commission and others have submitted to us and, for one set of responses covering a two-month period, we estimate that it took approximately 27 worker-days, or 216 hours, to gather and collate the data from our computer systems.
 Our systems are not designed to capture information and produce reports in the manner the proposed regulation contemplates.
 To comply with the proposed requirements, we would have to reengineer our systems at a significant cost in both time and resources, and unfortunately, this expense comes off our bottom line.
 If all marketers are required to meet these requirements, the costs thereof will be passed on to consumers in the form of higher prices, which is exactly the contrary result of all the Commission’s efforts involving the California gas market at present.

 An even greater concern is the fact that not only are our systems not currently set up to provide the information the Commission would have us file in the appropriate formats, we do not manage our business in the way the rule contemplates.
 Enron does not back its sales with specific packages of gas or of transportation.
 We do not track commodity and transportation components of individual sales transactions in a discrete way, any more so than the pipelines did when they had a merchant function, or than local distribution companies do today.
 To do so would be a major, if not impossible, undertaking, given the way we operate.
 It is fairly inconceivable that in adopting the proposed reporting requirements the Commission intended to require marketers to radically alter the way they manage their business.